How UX Design Customer Metrics Can Improve Customer Experience

 KPIs and metrics are both important and most effective when used together.

-Things To Consider When Planning Your UX Design
+Things to Consider When Planning Your UX Design

 People tend to think of software and websites when they think of UX design, but physical products also have a user experience.
 When designing a product, the way the user interacts with it should be one of your primary concerns.